Erca94/HandMadeDistributedFileSystem/README.md

 ## H(M)DFS - Initialization

-The first time a user wants to start the Datanodes and the Namenodes, the MongoDB instances that handle the namespace and the metadata have not neither the database nor the collections nor the documents inside of them; so the admin must do the first initialization for all the Namenodes; to make it, the admin must run the script first_initialization.py from the console passing the name of the Namenode as paramert (the name of the Namenode is present in the configuration file, for example namenode1).
+The first time a user wants to start the Datanodes and the Namenodes, the MongoDB instances that handle the namespace and the metadata have not neither the database nor the collections nor the documents inside of them; so the admin must do the first initialization for all the Namenodes; to make it, the admin must run the script **first_initialization.py** from the console passing the name of the Namenode as paramert (the name of the Namenode is present in the configuration file, for example namenode1).
+At this point, the admin can run the Namenodes and the Datanodes on the different nodes.
 When the H(M)DFS is either initializated or reset with mkfs command, two user will be created:

 - the "root" user: the admin user, who can execute every command;
 - the "user" user: the default user.

-Also two folder will be created, the first one is the root directory "/" and second one is the home directory "/user" for the user "user".
+Also two directories will be created, the first one is the root directory "/" and second one is the home directory "/user" for the user "user".
 Each time a new user will be added to the system, a home directory for the new user will be created.